syncfusion-content/maui-docs/MAUI/Circular-Charts/RadialBarChart.md

 The following types are available for [CapStyle]() property.

- * [BothFlat]() - Indicates that a flat shape should appear at the start and end positions of the segment.
+ * [BothFlat]() - Start and end positions of the segment should be updated with a flat shape.

- * [BothCurve]() - Indicates that a curve shape should appear at the start and end positions of the segment.
+ * [BothCurve]() - Start and end positions of the segment should be updated with a curve shape.

- * [StartCurve]() - Indicates that a curve shape should appear at the start position of the segment.
+ * [StartCurve]() - Start position of the segment should be updated with a curve shape.

- * [EndCurve]() - Indicates that a curve shape should appear at the end position of the segment.
+ * [EndCurve]() - End position of the segment should be updated with a curve shape.

 **BothCurve**